 Assuming that Apple is working on an AR headset or AR glasses - there is plenty of evidence (gathered below) that it is - when is such a device likely to launch?

-The product won't be available to the public until around a year after the announcement, however, with Q4 2021-Q1 2022 the expected timeframe.
+Back in May 2020, Jon Prosser, who successfully called the iPhone SE launch a month before it happened, said that Apple planed to announce what it will call Apple Glass alongside the iPhone 12 in 2020.
+Obviously this didn't happen.
+But Prosser didn't expect the new product to be available to the public until around a year after the announcement - so Q4 2021-Q1 2022 was his earliest expected timeframe.
 For more information on this leak, read Apple Glass: 'Leak dump' reveals extensive details.

 I can't believe I'm going against Kuo on this one... but I believe he's wrong.